-Search engine optimization or SEO basically involves the process of improving your website to increase its visibility level for relevant searches.
-The better the visibility of your web pages, the better they’ll rank in search results, which can be helpful in getting your name out there and attracting your target audience to your business.
+Search engine optimization or SEO involves the process of improving your website to increase its visibility level for relevant searches.
+The better the visibility of your web pages, the better they’ll rank in search results, which can help get your name out there and attract your target audience to your business.

 Generally, there are two branches of SEO:

-- On-page SEO is when the website owners ensure pages, content, posts, links, and media are loaded fast, clearly labelled, and formed well.
+- On-page SEO is when the website owners ensure pages, content, posts, links, and media are loaded fast, clearly labeled, and formed well.

 - On the other hand, off-page SEO refers to reviews and backlinks.
 It may also involve social media.